grange74/grange74.github.io/content/post/creating-slides-using-go-present-package.md

 go get golang.org/x/tools/cmd/present
 ```

 That should of created the present binary in your $GOPATH/bin.
-Now run that from the directory where your slide is.
+Now run that from the directory where your slide is (or a parent directory).

 ```
 $GOPATH/bin/present